How to find your INNER WISDOM and let it be your guide in 5 steps.

 intentional horseWhen consciously set, intentions provide a powerful anchor that helps us to remember who we are, our goals & desires, and what’s most important to us.
 They connect us to our authentic selves and act as a guiding force for our thoughts and actions.
 Setting intentions and committing to them are powerful tools for self-growth, positive change, and joyful, purposeful living.

 Are you truly aligned with your intention?
 Often we “think” we have set an intention but it is really a “should.”
-Or it may be something we think we want to cultivate, but actually have mixed […]
+Or it may be something we think we want to cultivate, but actually have […]

 How horses can teach us compassion